qiandawg/riscv-fpu-interrupt/README.md

 5. Save the file and exit your text editor.

-6. Double-click make_project.bat located at:
+6. For single-cycle Double-click make_project.bat located at:

 	`
 	riscv-fpu-interrupts/make_project.bat
 	`
+7. For fpu, open the .xpr file